ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR uses its model to control the connection's sending behavior.
-Rather than using a single control parameter, like the C.cwnd parameter that limits C.inflight in the Reno and CUBIC congestion control algorithms, BBR uses three distinct control parameters: C.pacing_race, C.send_quantum, and C.cwnd, defined in ({{output-control-parameters}}):
+Rather than using a single control parameter, like the C.cwnd parameter that limits C.inflight in the Reno and CUBIC congestion control algorithms, BBR uses three distinct control parameters: C.pacing_rate, C.send_quantum, and C.cwnd, defined in ({{output-control-parameters}}):

 ## Environment and Usage {#environment-and-usage}